 Highest Temperature Recorded: 1269 degrees F (54 degrees C)

 This wealthy Arab metropolis is the capital of Kuwait and another contender for the title of one of the hottest cities in the world with average highs of over 107 degrees F (42 degrees C) from June to August.
 Nightfall brings little respite, with after-dark low temperatures often exceeding 84 degrees F (29 degrees C) during the summer months.
 Kuwait City’s record high is 129 degrees F (54 degrees C), while it rains on an average of just 19 days per year.
 Visitors shouldn’t be put off by these eye-watering statistics, however, as Kuwait City offers an intriguing blend of past and present expressed via an eclectic roster of museums, art galleries, upscale malls and traditional souks.

 Mecca, Saudi Arabia

 Although Miami has the highest mean annual temperature of any U.S. city, the Arizona capital claims the hottest average highs in summer.
-Between 1981 and 2010, Phoenix boasted an average of 107 days per year with a high of at least 100 °F/ 38 °C, while the city’s record high is a staggering 122ºF/ 50ºC.
-With approximately 300 days of sunshine every year, the weather alone is a good reason to visit Phoenix, but the Southwest city also has its fair share of theatres, galleries and sports stadiums.
-Highlights include the Heard Museum’s Native American artworks, and the breathtaking flora of the Desert Botanical Garden.
+Between 1981 and 2010, Phoenix boasted an average of 107 days per year with a high of at least 100 degrees F (38 degrees C), while the city’s record high is a staggering 122 degrees F (50 degrees C) With approximately 300 days of sunshine every year, the weather alone is a good reason to visit Phoenix, but the Southwest city also has its fair share of theatres, galleries and sports stadiums.
+Highlights of what is sometimes the hottest place in the world include the Heard Museum’s Native American artworks, and the breathtaking flora of the Desert Botanical Garden.